TYY1104641X/LDPC-codes/README.md

 The LDPC decoder is achieved by transmitting likelihood message over the tanner graph and simulated by MATLAB.

-I have achieved the decoding algorithms by transmitting both the likelihood probability and the log-ratio of probability.
+I have achieved encoding and the decoding algorithms by transmitting both the likelihood probability and the log-ratio of probability.

 Please test the example by running main.m and main_log_LDPC over MATLAB